 For instance, if you lock another person in a room while he or she is sleeping, and do not open it when they awaken, you could be charged with false imprisonment.
 More serious charges may be imposed if the victim was a child.
 You cannot afford to take the charge of false imprisonment lightly and should act swiftly to hire the best St. Louis criminal lawyer.

-Unlike false imprisonment, the act of kidnapping involves deliberate intent to move or take away an individual against their will by use of intimidation or physical force.
 The key legal distinction from false imprisonment lies in the act of moving or taking away the other person and doing it in the commission of another crime.

 For instance, if you suddenly grab another person walking by your car and pull him or her inside, you could be charged with kidnapping in Missouri.
 Compared to false imprisonment, kidnapping is a more serious charge and is usually considered a felony.